stefankarlsson1230/The_CSharp_Players_Guide_2_OOP/README.md

     - Instead of looping three times, go until the user types stop.
 Then run all of the commands created.

 ### From ChatGPT
+- [x] Project 4 - Dice Roller
-    1. Dice Roller – Use Random class.
+  - Use Random class.

     2. Date Difference – Use DateTime to count days.
     3. Stopwatch – Time an operation with TimeSpan.
     4. GUID Generator – Generate a unique ID.